Indigenous Ways of Knowing and Being

 - Build capacity to engage the community around conversations of Belonging, Inclusion, Reconciliation and Diversity.

 ECALA employs an Indigenous Education Liaison to help Indigenous and non-Indigenous organizations to increase engagement with Indigenous learners and to provide coaching and mentoring and Indigenous professional development.
-ECALA’s staff and board receive guidance from the newly formed Indigenous Working Group.
+ECALA’s staff and board receive guidance from the Indigenous Working Group.

 Acknowledging the land is an Indigenous protocol used to express gratitude to those who reside here and to honour the Indigenous people who have lived and worked on this land historically and presently.
 It allows us the opportunity to appreciate the unique role and relationship that each of us has with the land.
 Sharing a land acknowledgement also provides a gentle reminder of the broader perspectives that expand our understanding to encompass the long-standing, rich history of the land and our privileged role in residing here.